ArthurSchiavom/PWAssistant-V2-discontinued/README.md

-# THIS VERSION IS OUTDATED
+# THIS VERSION WAS DISCONTINUED
 You can find the new version at https://github.com/ArthurSchiavom/PWAssistant-V3.
 V3 follows the new Discord policies for verified bots, which is mandatory for bots in over 100 servers.
 It was also built from scratch so it's using better frameworks and has a (much) cleaner code.

 # PWAssistant